data-science-with-r/data-visualization-transformation-project/README.md

 	doi          = {10.1080/10691898.2020.1804497}
 }
 ```
-In this entry above, Cetinkaya2020 is the citation identifier.
-To default way to cite an entry in your text is with this syntax: [@citation-identifier].
+In this entry above, `Cetinkaya2020` is the citation identifier.
+The default way to cite an entry in your text is with this syntax: [@citation-identifier].

 To automatically generate a references section with your entries, the path to the .bib file needs to be specified in your YAML with bibliography: references.bib.
 This has been done for you.